iCliniq Logo

 Hello doctor,

 I just had eight teeth taken out, and one was a wisdom tooth.
-After the swelling went down, I noticed a hole.
-Not where the wisdom tooth was.
-It is a hole.
-It is not closing, and I am afraid of food getting in this hole.
+After the swelling went down, I noticed a hole but not where the wisdom tooth was.
+The hole is not closing, and I am afraid of food lodgement in this hole.
 I cannot get back to my dentist until next week, and I am afraid to eat.
+Please help.

 Answered by Dr. Beryl F